Samantha Ronson: Personal life

+As of 2013, Ronson resides in Santa Monica, California.

 About her sexuality, Ronson had initially denied claims that she is a lesbian, stating that she dates both women and men:

 In 2007, media outlets began commenting on Ronson and actress Lindsay Lohan, who were seen being affectionate in public.
 Several newspapers, including The Times and the Los Angeles Times, published opinion pieces describing their relationship as romantic.
 Lohan refrained from commenting on the nature of their relationship, stating through her publicist that she "wants to keep her private life private."
-Ronson stated in a July 2010 interview with The Times that she loves Lohan as a human being but the paparazzi attention grew to be too much.
+Ronson stated, in a July 2010 interview with The Times, that she loves Lohan as a human being but the paparazzi's attention grew to be too much.

-In June 2011, when Ronson was pictured with music producer David Foster's daughter—actress and writer Erin Foster—several media outlets reported that Ronson and Foster were a couple.
-Ronson has never commented on the relationship other than to state she is not single.

-In September 2012, Ronson started dating Jessica Alba’s makeup artist Lauren Andersen.
-The two had an off and on relationship until 2015.
-Ronson started dating aspiring poet Cleo Wade after her breakup with Andersen.
-In late 2017, Ronson started dating Cassandra Grey.
-Ronson moved in with Cassandra grey and her two year old son Jules in 2018.
-Ronson got engaged to Cassandra Grey in 2022.

 In February 2022, Ronson appeared on the Queery podcast, where she stated that she had struggled with accepting her sexuality for years.
 She also stated that she now identifies as gay.